jnidzwetzki/bboxdb/README.md

 ### Version 0.1.0 (Alpha) - TBA
 - Fixed some crashes in the network handler
 - Added first version of the OSM data import benchmark
-- Added routig data to network packages
+- Added routig header to network packages
+- First version with working ClusterClient

 ### Version 0.0.9 (Alpha) - 14.07.2016
 - Added compactification statistics